rachael-lh/FinalProject/README.md

 Although the project achieves the requirements set out in the project brief above, there are further improvements that can be made to optimise how the application is ran.
 For example, the following changes can be implemented:

 * Division of services - separation of the frontend and backend API.
+   - Improves deployability and reliability of the services by isolating each services functions
+   - Allows for synchronous development on multiple services
 * Creation of a login/sign-up services - email and password syntax has already been placed into the database.
+  - Enables users to only see their own goals
+  - Creates a cleaner UI for the user
+  - Allows for privacy
-* Use of Docker Swarm to scale up production.
+* Use of Docker Swarm to handle larger scale up usage.
+  - Makes an allowance for large volumes of traffic
-* Creation of further tests to confirm the reliability of services available.
+* Creation of tests to confirm the reliability of services available.
+  - Errors will be highlighted before the build and deploy stage

 # Closing Statements 👋🏼